 With a Software Defined Environment, your enterprise can respond to changing business conditions faster and more effectively.
-As with most IT initiatives, you can begin the journey at one of several destinations, from virtualization to automation of your infrastructure, to automation of cloud delivery.
+As with most IT initiatives, you can begin the journey at one of several destinations, from virtualisation to automation of your infrastructure, to automation of cloud delivery.

 Hourly savings with

 Often the first step toward a software defined environment is virtualisation, which can help reduce capital expense (CapEX) and accelerate value.

 However, many enterprises have not fully virtualised the data centre – perhaps server resources, but not storage or networking.
 A recent IBM survey of enterprises revealed only 30 percent have virtualised storage, and just 15 percent have virtualised networking on a wide scale.

 The need to implement technologies like big data analytics can provide an impetus to extend virtualisation.
 As they generate huge surges of unstructured data, these initiatives create unprecedented demands on existing storage and network systems.
 Without a common framework, however, it is difficult and complex to virtualise across technology silos.

 Leveraging open interfaces will speed the integration, break down these silos and offer more choice.
 IBM is investing in open standards through our leadership in Open Source and standards communities for infrastructure management and cloud, our recently announced OpenPOWER consortium, OpenDaylight for networking, and the Open Virtualization Alliance and oVirt for virtualisation.
 IBM has committed to OpenStack as the foundation for all of our SDE offerings.

 “According to new research, by 2018, 46 percent of overall data centre network spending will be on SDNenabled optical, switching and routing hardware.”